Romney pounces on Obama over disappointing job news

 The latest jobs data could give a boost to Romney, the former head of a private equity firm who has made his business experience the centerpiece of his campaign.

 He argues he is uniquely qualified to create job growth and says Obama is not up to the job.
-The Obama campaign has sought to undermine Romney's argument by pointing out some firms he invested in ended up cutting jobs or shipping them overseas.
+But the Obama campaign has sought to undermine Romney's argument by pointing out some firms he invested in ended up cutting jobs or shipping them overseas.

 "This is not even close to what a recovery looks like," Paul Ryan, Romney's vice presidential running mate, told CNBC.